ItsJohn/backup_tool/README.md

 * Add an ignore files button
 * Get the progress bar to work
 * Add a feature to choose the backup location (search for last part of path if not found)
-* Add a box to show what files are to be backed up
 * Remove prints in the code and replace with labels on gui
 * Disable buttons when doing something